The Raja Ampat Islands, Indonesia

 Take care if using portable stoves or other naked flames indoors, and be extra careful if you leave mosquito coils burning unattended - palm thatch huts are obviously eminently combustible!

 Chairs & tables: With the exception of bedding, many homestays are completely unfurnished.
 It could be that the only place you'll have to sit indoors will be the floor.
 Outside there might only be the front step, or perhaps a bench style seat made from a floorboard and bush wood.
 This varies from place to place.
 Some homestays have chairs and hammocks or separate shelters with tables and benches.

-Bedding: No "real" beds - just simple bedding that's usually rolled up during the day and spread out for sleep at night.
-All the budget accommodation places we've seen provide thin (~7cm thick), cotton covered foam mattresses, pillows, a sheet or two and a very light blanket for sleeping.
+Bedding: Many homestays don't have "real" beds - just simple bedding that's usually rolled up during the day and spread out for sleep at night.
+Almost all of the budget accommodation places we've seen provide thin (~7cm thick), cotton covered foam mattresses, pillows, a sheet or two and a very light blanket for sleeping.
 You may want to consider bringing an inflatable mattress or sleeping mat with you if 7cm of foam on floorboards doesn't sound comfortable enough.
 Mosquito nets in good condition are always provided, but you might want to have a needle and thread with you in case mending is required.

 Lighting: Bring LED light sources.
 Only some homestays have lighting, which might be solar charged, battery powered devices or standard bulbs running off a generator.
 Even if available, neither option is likely to be available after midnight.